 Don’t worry, you can’t miss this Roman Catholic Cathedral.
 It towers above the Foellinger-Freimann Botanical Gardens and Parkview Field in downtown Fort Wayne.
 Built-in 1860, it is the primary cathedral of the Roman Catholic Diocese of Fort Wayne-South Bend.
 It is Fort Wayne’s first parish.

-The church is double-spired, of the gothic architecture style, and oh, so grand.
-You may tour the church to see its ornate detailing, or even attend mass, even if you aren’t a church member.
+The church is double-spired, of the gothic architecture style, and oh so grand.
+You may tour the church to see its ornate detailing or attend mass, even if you aren’t a church member.

-If you’ve ever toured a Catholic Church in Europe, this parish will feel very familiar.
+This parish will feel familiar if you’ve ever toured a Catholic Church in Europe.
 It is so grand, feeling very historical and meticulously detailed.
 I can’t stop thinking about those beautiful stained glass windows.

 11. Fort Wayne Firefighters Museum